Lessons in Chemistry (novel): Synopsis

 After being sexually assaulted and refusing to apologize for stabbing her rapist, Elizabeth Zott is expelled from her doctoral program.
 She then gets a job at Hastings Research Institute, working as a Lab Technician in a chemistry laboratory.
 She meets fellow Hastings researcher Calvin Evans while taking surplus beakers from his lab.
 Evans assumes that she is a secretary and ignores her.
-They later encounter each other at a theater, and Calvin, experiencing an allergic reaction to another woman's perfume, vomits on Zott.
+They later encounter each other at a theater, and Evans, experiencing an allergic reaction to another woman's perfume, vomits on Zott.
 They start dating and living together shortly after.

 Evans proposes in the staff dining room, but Zott rejects him, citing concerns that as her husband Evans would be given credit for all of her work.
 A month later, Zott adopts an abandoned explosive detection dog and names him Six-Thirty as that is the time he initially follows her home.
-Evans convinces Zott to take up rowing, and Zott starts teaching her dog English.
+Evans convinces Zott to take up rowing, and Zott starts training her dog.

 Due to a local law, Zott buys a leash for Six-Thirty.
 The leash indirectly causes Evans's skull to be fractured in a fatal accident.
 Zott later finds herself pregnant with his child, which leads to her being fired from Hastings.
 She decides to continue her research by converting her kitchen into a lab, obtaining income by providing research advice to former colleagues in return for compensation.
 During this, Six-Thirty starts communicating and teaching her unborn child words.
 Zott seeks support for her pregnancy with Dr. Mason, who used to row with her.
 Months later, she gives birth to Madeline.
 Afterwards, Harriet Sloane, her neighbor, comes to offer support.

 Three years later, Zott decides to enroll Madeline in kindergarten early, modifying her birth certificate to do so.
 Because of financial difficulties, Zott attempts to return to Hastings.
 The head of the chemistry department, Dr. Donatti, approves her hiring but refuses to give her anything more than menial labor as a lab technician.
 During an argument with her coworker, Miss Frask, Zott discovers that Frask had been sexually assaulted by a thesis advisor, an experience they share which stopped them both from obtaining their PhDs.
 Frask is subsequently fired for gaining weight.
 Before leaving, Frask gives Zott a set of research files that had once belonged to Evans.